-I was telling my husband something that had happened that day.
-Something that had really upset me.
+That particular afternoon, I was telling my husband something that had happened that day, something that had really upset me.
 I honestly can’t remember what it was, but I do remember just needing to talk it through.
 You know, the way a lot of women process things.

-Well, my husband being the man that he is, chimed in immediately and told me exactly what I needed to do to fix it.
+Well, my husband, being the man that he is, immediately chimed in and told me exactly how to fix it.

-I know he was very proud of himself.
-He takes pride, as most men do, in taking care of his family.
+He was clearly very proud of himself for taking care of his family.

 Neither is wrong.
 Just different.